 If you'd like an experience of a lifetime and photo snaps you could only ever dream of, then you can book a scenic cruise and helicopter flight over Green Island.
 This isn't the most budget-friendly activity on Green Island at $400.
 But, it also includes a full-day cruise to Green Island with all the inclusions on available on the other tours.

 Seeing the Great Barrier Reef from the sky is by far one of the greatest experiences you can have in Cairns.
 I haven't personally taken a helicopter from Green Island, but I have taken a scenic flight that passes it and I highly recommend this option if you want a separate half-day experience from Cairns.

 Is there a Captive Croc on Green Island?

 If you take the walking tracks, you'll probably see signs for the biggest crocodile in captivity; Cassius.
 He's said to be over 110 years old and was brought to Green Island from the mainland near Cairns over 30 years ago.

 I don't support captive wildlife, and wouldn't recommend paying to see him, but it's best to know about it before you arrive.

 Advice to Make the Most of a Day Trip to Green Island From Cairns

 It wouldn't be a complete guide without some insider tips.
 Here are some quick ones that will hopefully help you out when planning your Green Island itinerary for activities and things to do.

-Choosing the Best Time to Visit Green Island
+1. When Is the Best Time to Visit Green Island?

 It's possible to visit Green Island all year round.
 But, the best time to visit the island is from June to July.
 This period is outside of peak stinger season and has generally nice weather, averaging around 24-27 degrees during the day.